Skip to Content

 • If the command succeeds, the file contains the parsed and resolved module in Quint IR (JSON):

-The module contents is the JSON representation of Quint IR (opens in a new tab), the types and effects map source IDs of entities in the module to their inferred type or effect.
+The module contents is the JSON representation of Quint IR, the types and effects map source IDs of entities in the module to their inferred type or effect.

 • If the command fails, the file contains an error message in JSON: